A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: Introduction

 Generally, for networking purposes, a collection of networking services is used to support the communication between the distributed devices.
 In this paper, we refer to the collection of the networking services as the communication layer.
 The applications sitting at the application layer make use of the networking services of the communication layer to communicate with each other.
 The intricate interactions between the applications at the application layer and the networking services at the communication layer, and their ramifications for meeting the time-sensitivity requirements, have not been addressed in a deep and thorough manner in previous studies (see discussion in Section \ref{sec:relatedwork}).

 This paper focuses on applications with a two-way closed-loop communication pattern.
 For applications with this communication pattern, a client communicates with a server in a request-response manner.
 Fig. \ref{fig_1} depicts a typical use case that involves the interactions of multiple client-server pairs over a shared wireless medium.
+In Fig. \ref{fig_1}, in the context of a client-server application, the sensor and actuator are the clients, and the controller is the server.
+To simplify exposition, let us assume that the sensor and the actuator are co-located at the same client, although in reality it does not have to be so.
 There is one single two-way communication session for each client-server pair.
-The two-way interaction is as follows: \begin{enumerate}[1)] \item The client acquires some time-sensitive information (e.g., a measurement acquired from a sensor or an image captured from a camera) to generate a request message.
-It then forwards the request to its communication layer for delivery to the server. \item Upon receiving the request, the server, acting as a controller, formulates a response message based on the request.
-It then forwards the response message to its communication layer for delivery to the client, so that an actuator at the client can perform a certain operation based on the command embedded in the response. \end{enumerate} We ask two fundamental questions that delve into the inner core of the time-sensitivity issue at hand: \begin{enumerate}[1)] \item When should the client acquire the time-sensitive information and generate the request so that it can be delivered by the communication layer to the server with minimal delays, taking into account the future instant when the communication layer may have a \textit{transmission opportunity}? \item When should the communication layer offer a \textit{transmission opportunity} to the server, subject to the networking construct, so that the server's response can be delivered to the client with minimal delays? \end{enumerate}
+The two-way interaction is as follows: \begin{enumerate}[1)] \item The client acquires some information (e.g., a measurement acquired from a sensor or an image captured from a camera) to generate a request message.
+It then forwards the request to its communication layer for delivery to the server. {The delivery time should be as short as possible once the measurement is made so that it remains fresh and updated when it reaches the server.} \item Upon receiving the request, the server, acting as a controller, formulates a response message based on the request.
+It then forwards the response message to its communication layer for delivery to the client, so that an actuator at the client can perform a certain operation based on the command embedded in the response. {The delivery time should be as short as possible once the response is generated so that the response is as fresh as possible when it reaches the client.} \end{enumerate}

+{This paper considers the “generate-at-will” model proposed in \cite{yates2015lazy}, where the sensor can sample the information about the observed phenomena at any time, and the request packet (or the so-called update packet) hence can be generated at any time of the user’s own choice.
+Such information update systems are expected to receive fresh updates from IoT devices in various Internet-of-Things (IoT) applications \cite{sun2019age,yates2021age}.
+For example, the “generate-at-will” model fits well with distributed control applications, where a sensor sends to a controller certain measurements in a periodic manner, and the controller, upon receiving each measurement, returns a control message.
+The overall feedback loop delay should be as low as possible for such control applications.}